joshimaharshi18/energy-grid-optimization/README.md

 **Status:** Ongoing Collaborative Research

 ## Project Overview
 This project focuses on minimizing the daily Operational Expenditure of an energy grid through mathematical modeling and Linear Programming (LP).
-We are currently formulating constraints for supply-demand equilibrium and system losses to optimize load distribution using Python-based simulations.
+We are currently formulating constraints for supply-demand equilibrium and system losses to optimize load distribution using R.

 ## Research Objectives
 * Minimize the total objective function for grid costs: